purn25/Glycolytic_oscillations/README.md

-We study the effect of periodic glucose injection on glycolytic oscillations by using a allosteric model of phosphofructokinase proposed by Goldbeter.
+We study the effect of periodic glucose injection on glycolytic oscillations by using an allosteric model of phosphofructokinase proposed by Goldbeter.
 (A. Goldbeter and R. Lefever, Biophys.
 J. 12, 1302 (1972))

 - deterministic_figure.py (A Python script to generate a trajectory of glycolytic oscillations)